Schedule a free consultation and assessment of your child's readiness for AoPS Academy.Click here to schedule

 Collaborative efforts have become crucial in most professional environments, so AoPS is expanding to language arts instruction through AoPS Academy.
-We extend this emphasis on communication to our math classes, in which students learn how to express their advanced mathematical ideas clearly and rigorously.
+We extend this emphasis on communication to our math and science classes, in which students learn how to express their advanced mathematical ideas and scientific understanding clearly and rigorously.

 During the school year classes meet weekly, bringing together small groups of high-performing students to work with outstanding instructors.
 Our summer courses keep students sharp for the upcoming school year.

 The AoPS Academy curriculum is carefully designed to prepare students for the rigors of advanced university classes and highly competitive careers.
-In both our math and language arts classes, we stress both the fundamentals and extending those fundamentals to advanced applications.
+We stress both the fundamentals and extending those fundamentals to advanced applications in all of our math, science, and language arts classes.
 Students develop a deep understanding of new concepts, and learn how to use them in complex situations.

 AoPS Academy instructors are chosen based both on proven domain expertise as well as their pedagogical skills.
 Many of our instructors have advanced degrees, and our curriculum is designed by experts in their fields.